DHTMLX/docs-spreadsheet/docs/api/spreadsheet_afterrowadd_event.md

 ### Description

-@short: fires after a new row is added
+@short: Fires after a new row is added

 ### Usage